raysan5/raylib/README.md

 <img align="left" src="https://github.com/raysan5/raylib/blob/master/logo/raylib_256x256.png" width=256>

-**raylib is a simple and easy-to-use library to learn videogames programming.**
+**raylib is a simple and easy-to-use library to enjoy videogames programming.**

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework.